-This course is offered to juniors who have completed Honors Algebra II and have been recommended by the Honors Algebra II teacher.
-Aligned with the Massachusetts Mathematics Frameworks, this course covers trigonometry, elementary functions, analytic geometry, and math analysis topics as preparation for calculus.
-Topics of study also include complex numbers; polynomial, logarithmic, exponential, rational, right trigonometric, and circular functions, and their relations, inverses and graphs; trigonometric identities and equations; solutions of right and oblique triangles and conic sections.
+This course is aligned with the Massachusetts Mathematics Frameworks.
+This course covers trigonometry, elementary functions, analytic geometry, and math analysis topics as preparation for calculus.
+Topics of study also include complex numbers; polynomial, logarithmic, exponential, rational, right trigonometric, and circular functions, and their relations, inverses, and graphs; trigonometric identities and equations; solutions of right and oblique triangles and conic sections.